matt-mdm/content/014-Challenges-Vendor-Selection.md

 5. **Lack of Vendor Support**: If the vendors you're considering do not offer adequate support for implementation, training, and post-deployment issues, it indicates a problem with vendor selection.

-## Countermeasures to Address the Issue
+## Countermeasures to Address these Problems

 1. **Define Your Requirements**: Start by clearly defining your business needs and technical requirements for MDM.
 This will help you narrow down your vendor options.